Radio receiver design: Superheterodyne

 Practically all modern receivers are of the superheterodyne design.
 The RF signal from the antenna may have one stage of amplification to improve the receiver's noise figure, although at lower frequencies this is typically omitted.
 The RF signal enters a mixer, along with the output of the local oscillator, in order to produce a so-called intermediate frequency (IF) signal.
 An early optimization of the superheterodyne was to combine the local oscillator and mixer into a single stage called "converter".
 The local oscillator is tuned to a frequency somewhat higher (or lower) than the intended reception frequency so that the IF signal will be at a particular frequency where it is further amplified in a narrow-band multistage amplifier.
 Tuning the receiver involves changing the frequency of the local oscillator, with further processing of the signal (especially in relation to increasing the receiver) conveniently done at a single frequency (the IF frequency) thus requiring no further tuning for different stations.

 A schematic of a superhet AM receiver.
 Note that the radio includes an AGC loop in order to maintain the RF and IF stages in their linear region, and to produce an audio output not dependent on the signal power received.

 Here we show block diagrams for typical superheterodyne receivers for AM and FM broadcast respectively.
 This particular FM design uses a modern phase locked loop detector, unlike the frequency discriminator or ratio detector used in earlier FM receivers.

 A schematic of a simple superhet broadcast FM receiver.
 Note that there is no AGC loop, but simply uses a high-gain IF amplifier which is intentionally driven into saturation (or limiting).

 For single conversion superheterodyne AM receivers designed for medium wave (AM broadcast) the IF is commonly 455 kHz.
 Most superheterodyne receivers designed for broadcast FM (88 - 108 MHz) use an IF of 10.7 MHz.
 TV receivers often use intermediate frequencies of about 40 MHz.
 Some modern multiband receivers actually convert lower frequency bands first to a much higher frequency (VHF) after which a second mixer with a tunable local oscillator and a second IF stage process the signal as above.

+DSP-based

+Since the 2010s, an increasing proportion of radios designed for reception of traditional analog FM and AM short and medium wave broadcasts have replaced much of the analog tuning circuitry in older designs with DSP-based digital ICs which perform the bulk of the processing and decoding in the digital domain.